QuiltMC/rfcs/rfc/0009-qsl-structure.md

 The compile-time scanning of used features adds additional complexity to our build process, and might be buggy.
 ## Unresolved Questions
-Most things not defined here are left to the discretion of the QSL Technical Lead and their teams, as defined in the (future) Technical Teams RFC
+Most things not defined here are left to the discretion of the QSL Technical Lead and their teams, as defined in the (future) Technical Teams RFC.

+In the future, there may be a "library group"--a group of modules that is allowed to bypass the library sandboxing restriction within that group.
+This will be defined in a later RFC if we find it is actually needed.
 ## Expected Response
 Because Fabric API is almost always used in a monolithic structure anyway, this new structure is expected to have little impact on the average modder.